encoredev/encore/docs/deploy/environments.md

 Deploying services as separate processes is not yet supported when using AWS Fargate.
 For multi-process deployments, select AWS EKS or GCP CloudRun / GKE.

 </Callout>

+## Primary environment

+Encore application's have a **primary environment** that is used as the default environment for functionality like viewing API documentation or app insights in the [Cloud Dashboard](https://app.encore.dev), and as the default for CLI functionality like API client generation.
+It should generally reflect what you consider to be the main 'production' environment.

+To configure which environment should be used as the primary environment, open your app in the [Cloud Dashboard](https://app.encore.dev), go to **Settings** > **General** > **Primary Environment**, then select the environment you want from the dropdown and click **Update**.